 What Is the BCG Pymetrics Test?

-To fix these problems, Pymetrics has built a series of short neuroscience games, like the balloon pump game pictured to the right, that measure traits such as cognitive flexibility, attention control, how candidates manage risk, and many more.
+Its short neuroscience games, like the balloon pump mini game pictured to the right, measure traits such as cognitive flexibility, attention control, risk tolerance, and more.

 These traits are non-directional, meaning that there is “no wrong answer,” but rather some behaviors are better for a particular role at a particular company than others.